Social media

 Use cases

-The following table provides examples of use for social media and web content.
+The following table provides examples of social media and web content for the same topic.

 Topic